Integrating ICPC2 codes into NordDRG system

 Technically it should be possible by adding ICPC2 into primary classification and mapping the ICPC2 codes with ICD+ ones so that the properties of respective ICD+ codes would be given also to ICPC2 codes.

 We would like to have preliminary discussion in March meeting and after that submit the tables where ICPC2 codes are mapped with ICD+ codes.

-#2 Updated by Ralph Dahlgren 2 months ago
+#2 Updated by Ralph Dahlgren over 2 years ago

 2019-02-23 Ralph Dahlgren

 It would be interesting to know how Findland would incorporate this in their DRG system before the meeting.
 It is then easier to understand the idea behind.
 Because as I understand it is used in the ER by nurses, isn't doctors in the ER also seeing the same patient?

 'WHO has accepted ICPC-2 within the WHO FIC mainly as a reason for encounter classification, and users may use it as a classification for primary care or general practice wherever applicable.

 ICPC-2 classifies patient data and clinical activity in the domains of General/Family Practice and primary care, taking into account the frequency distribution of problems seen in these domains.
 It allows classification of the patient’s reason for encounter (RFE), the problems/diagnosis managed, interventions, and the ordering of these data in an episode of care structure

 It has a biaxial structure and consists of 17 chapters, each divided into 7 components dealing with symptoms and complaints (comp.
 1), diagnostic, screening and preventive procedures (comp.
 2), medication, treatment and procedures (comp.
 3), test results (comp.
 4), administrative (comp.
 5), referrals and other reasons for encounter (comp.
 6) and diseases (comp.
 7).'